aaronsherwood/introduction_interactive_media/lectureNotes.md

 	does it evolve with practice?
 - Does experiential perspective helps in creating visionary designs or does it fades your vision?

-#### Discussion of *Design Meets Disability*

-- Considering only modern day technology like your phones, can you identify any "features" that are implemented to help people with certain disabilities
-- Why did glasses become a matter of fashion and prostatic limbs are still conservative in design, when both of them are disability aids?
-- How can we make sure that this narrative navigates towards more inclusive and keep the 'design in design' for disabilities?
-- How can the language we use to address disability-wear affect our approach towards such designs?
-E.g. eyewear vs hearing aids?
-- In the case of glasses, the author mentions “what others see is more important than what you see yourself” - do you guys agree?

 ## Week 12 & a half (Legislative day on Sunday)
 ### Motors, soldering, fabrication